ImperialCollegeLondon/hlp2020-07/ej3517/README-ej3517.md

 It uses `Dotnet Core 3.1`, with dependency on `Expecto.Fscheck`.

-My login is `tomcl` and it is used:
+My login is `ej3517` and it is used:

 * In `ej3517` directory under which this project is put
 * As project (and solution) `ej3515.fsproj`, `ej3517.sol`
 * As second part of `README-ej3517` name

+Individual Statement

 * The CombinatorRuntimeModule will be used to reduce the Parsed AST to a single expression
 * Because this is the final module of the language implementation none of the code have been written for other people